-This facility meets the (recommended) requirements of the United States Environmental Protection Agency (USEPA) and the published Lead and Copper Rule(LCR) of 1991 (reference: 40 CFR Part 141 Subpart I).
+This facility meets the recommended action level for copper; however, and based on one sample (4 total were collected in this small facility) that was slightly above the lead action level (15 ug/l), this facility is considered below the 90%(recommended) action level for lead per the United States EPA and the Lead and Copper Rule (LCR) of 1991(reference: 40 CFR Part 141 Subpart I).
 Public Run Water Suppliers must comply with the USEPA law and the LCR.
-Columbia Water & Light is the puclicly run water utility that serves this school.
+Columbia Water & Light is the puclicly run water utilitythat serves this facility.